Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 The lingering stigma around Spam comes in part from its origins.
 It gained popularity as a convenient, shelf-stable protein ration for soldiers in WWII.

-This association with wartime food shortages and the perception of it as a “last resort” food have stuck.
+This association with wartime food shortages and the perception of it as a “last resort” food has stuck.

 While Spam today is unlikely to be considered a healthy food, it is generally safe for human consumption.
 Like many foods, enjoying Spam in moderation remains key.